-

 How much does it cost to restore a piano?

-It is a little hard to give an exact estimate as to how much a piano restoration will cost because each restoration job is unique.
+Each restoration job is unique as the work required may be different, so each job must be individually quoted.
 Aside from our own stock, we restore approximately 15-25 pianos each year for customers across Australia.
-If a piano requires interior restoration only, then a typical job falls between $1,500 – $3,000.
-Pianos requiring an exterior restoration, such as French polishing the woodwork, in addition to the interior restoration will usually fall between $3,000 – $6,000.
-Pianos that need a total restoration including interior, exterior and structural including re-stringing, will generally be upwards of $6,000.
+In general, restoration of the interior workings only can typically fall between $1,500 – $5,000, depending on what is required.
+Exterior restoration, such as French polishing the woodwork, in addition to the interior restoration will usually fall between $4,000 – $8,000.
+Pianos that need a complete restoration including interior, exterior and structural including re-stringing, will generally be upwards of $8,000.

 How much does freight cost to send my piano to you for restoration and do I need to organise it?